How Bad Relations With China Could Mess With the Energy Transition

 A number of factors are contributing to the deterioration of relations, from ongoing trade wars, to Hong Kong's new National Security Law and alleged withholding of information in the early days of COVID-19, to pressure over the treatment of the Uighurs in Xinjiang Province.
 The U.K. is far from alone in having shifted its perspective on China from economic competitor to strategic or systemic rival.

 “The narrative had been ‘China will join the international system, then it will liberalize and it will be fine,’” said Hugo Brennan, principal Asia analyst at Verisk Maplecroft.
-“I think a lot of Western leaders have lost the appetite for that narrative and now there's been a hardening of stances.”
+“I think a lot of Western leaders have lost the appetite for that narrative, and now there's been a hardening of stances.”

-The relationship between China and the West has moved far beyond ‘it’s complicated.’
+The relationship between China and the West has moved far beyond "It’s complicated."
 And all of this is now spilling into the power sector.

 Implications across the power sector

 One risk to consider is the potential for China to limit access to key building blocks of the energy transition.
-Beijing's 'Made in China 2025' strategy focuses on 10 key sectors the country wants to dominate in five years’ time, including areas like power equipment, renewable energy and electric vehicles.
+Beijing's 'Made in China 2025' strategy focuses on 10 key sectors the country wants to dominate in five years’ time, including areas such as power equipment, renewable energy and electric vehicles.

 But would Chinese officials really instruct a sector to limit their sales into key markets like the U.S. and Europe?